This is a re-blog of a blog post originally made on 7 November, 2014.

 Content note: discussion of bad therapy, including video footage of a suffering child.

 Many other people asked for something more specific than the words I wrote.
 Some people gave me links to videos and asked me to comment on them.
 Others asked me if I had videos that showed good or bad therapy practices.
-I’ve heard from friends that good speech therapy can be seen from places like Kew Gardens for elderly people but that isn’t for everyone.
 That’s what this post is all about.
 This is important stuff and many people specifically asked me to do this.
 It is not my intention to publically shame anyone by using publically available videos.
 I am sharing one video that I found particularly disturbing and two video examples of good therapies in the hopes that seeing these examples will help make the ideas I write about more visual and understandable.

 I’d like to start with a four minute video titled “Isabella 22- Knock-down drag out battle for Severely Autistic Child to attempt Speech“.
 I want to warn the sensitive that this is a difficult video to watch.
 Many of my Autistic friends were unable to watch the video or could only watch a few seconds before they had to turn it off because of the level of suffering and because of the difficult memories it triggered in them.
 I watched this video several times so I could analyze and write about it and it was very hard for me, too.
 There are reasons why I am only sharing one example of harmful therapy and one of those reasons is that I just can’t handle watching very much of it myself.